quanqinle/WebAndAppUITesting/README.md

  * 1. firstly locate certain element, e.g. LoginPage.UserName
  * 2. secondly operate the element, e.g. LoginPage.UserName.sendkeys("111111"), type into something
  *
- * This's the SECOND difference from the other way.
+ * This is the SECOND difference from the other way.
  */
 public class DemoLoginTest extends IphoneBaseTest {